kanisterio/kanister/docs/tasks/logs.rst

   statefulset rolling update complete 1 pods at revision loki-6d7b88b95c...

 .. note::
-  The configuration used in this installation is meant for demonstration purposes only.
+  The Loki configuration used in this installation is meant for demonstration purposes only.
 The Helm chart deploys a non-HA single instance of Loki, managed by a StatefulSet workload.
 See the `Loki installation documentation`_ for other installation methods that may be more suitable for your requirements.

-Use Helm to install Grafana:
+Use Helm to install Grafana with a pre-configured Loki data source:

 .. code-block:: bash